mejiaj/mejiaj/src/pages/blog/post/nav-updates.md

 A few new release worthy improvements:

 - Improved mobile header
-- Skipnav and conssitent focus link styles
+- Skipnav and consistent focus link styles
 - Variable fonts for flexibility and performance
 - Improved contrast for a11y